 The brick wall will symbolize the resilience, strength, and spirit that allowed our ancestors to rebuild their community within four years after the Massacre with the help of neighboring Black townships in Oklahoma.

-Descendants of survivors, North Tulsa residents, Black owned businesses, and churches of the Greenwood district will help build the memorial wall brick by brick and be allowed to engrave their name on a brick.
+Descendants of survivors, North Tulsa residents, Black owned businesses, churches of the Greenwood district, and citizens from across the nation will help build the memorial's wall brick by brick and be allowed to engrave their name on a brick.
 Other components of our community Remembrance Project will include the erection of a historical marker on the street corner south of Vernon which has been approved by the City of Tulsa, soil collection ceremonies, and an essay writing contest for Tulsa Public high school students

 What is the budget and timeline?

 The total cost of the Memorial will be $3,000,000.00.
-A grassroots fundraiser will launch November 2019 in a community effort to raise 1,000,000.00.
-The fundraiser will be titled “Project 10,000” where the coalition will solicit 10,000 people to purchase a $100.00 brick to help build the wall that will surround the memorial.
-Each community member who purchases a brick will have an opportunity to engrave their name or an affirmation quote to remember Greenwood.
+A grassroots fundraiser will launch May 2020 in a community effort to raise the first 1,000,000.00.
+The fundraiser will be titled “10,000 Bricks Campaign” where the coalition will solicit 10,000 individuals or organizations to purchase either a $100.00 or $300.00 brick to help build the wall that will surround the memorial.
+Each community member who purchases a brick will have an opportunity to engrave their name or a quote to remember Greenwood.

 The Memorial is expected to be completed by April 2021 and ready for grand opening by the centennial anniversary of the massacre in May of 2021.